Cold-dragon7/Obsidian-Class-Relation-Visualization/README.md

 - This plugin is in development.
 There may be unexpected outputs or bugs.
 - The bugs identified include:

-	The first time you run a command, the class name is weird.
-If you refresh, it will be normal.

 	The rhombic representation of the composition, aggregation relationship is often not on the line.